Giskard-AI/giskard-hub/docs/_sources/index.rst.txt

    :maxdepth: 1

    hub/quickstart
-   hub/guide/manage-datasets
-   hub/guide/generate-dataset
-   hub/guide/create-custom-checks
+   hub/guide/create-dataset
+   hub/guide/annotate
    hub/guide/run-evaluations
-   hub/guide/compare-evaluations
    hub/guide/playground
-   hub/guide/annotate
+   hub/guide/continuous-red-teaming
    hub/guide/access-rights
-   hub/guide/continuous-red-teaming
    hub/glossary

 ----

-The ``giskard_hub`` python library provides a simple way for developers and data scientists to manage and evaluate LLM applications in their development workflow during the prototyping phase and for continuous integration testing.
+The ``giskard_hub`` Python library provides a simple way for developers and data scientists to manage and evaluate LLM applications in their development workflow during the prototyping phase and for continuous integration testing.

-Read the quick start guide to get up and running with the ``giskard_hub`` library.
+Read the quickstart guide to get up and running with the ``giskard_hub`` library.
 You will learn how execute local evaluations from a notebook, script or CLI, and synchronize them to the Giskard Hub platform.

 .. toctree::
-   :caption: Giskard Hub Library
+   :caption: Giskard Python SDK
    :maxdepth: 1

    cli/quickstart